elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case07-temperature-sensor.md

   ...
 ```

-3. Use an infinite loop to display the value detected by the temperature sensor to the [Pico:ed](https://www.elecfreaks.com/elecfreaks-pico-ed-v2.html)'s LED screen.
+3.Use an infinite loop to display the value detected by the temperature sensor to the [Pico:ed](https://www.elecfreaks.com/elecfreaks-pico-ed-v2.html)'s LED screen.
 ```python
 while True:
    voltage = temperature.value * (3300 / 65535)